davidmacmillan/DeepLearningStudyGroup/README.md

 ___________________________________________________________________________________________________________
 # ======== 2025 ========
+### For June 10, 2025:
+Good news - no homework this week!!!
+At the meeting, one of our members, Ted, will present MultiDecode,
+original work he has done on speeding inference, including for RAG.

 ### Papers for June 3, 2025:
 Efficient Sequence Transduction by Jointly Predicting Tokens and Durations
 https://arxiv.org/abs/2304.06795